top of page

 Counselling and Psychotherapy for Lasting Change

-I’m Derek Flint, a qualified integrative counsellor and psychotherapist with many years of experience helping people deal with, and overcome, mental health difficulties and behaviours that leave them feeling stuck, confused or unhappy.
-This includes alcohol, substances and behavioural addictions.
-I’ve been working in private practice for over a decade.
+I’m Derek Flint, a qualified integrative counsellor and psychotherapist.
+I am a member of several PSA Approved organisations.
+Belonging to these counselling and psychotherapy professional bodies demonstrates appropriate levels of training & qualifications attained, to work safely and effectively with you.
+I have many years of experience helping my clients deal with, and overcome, mental health difficulties and behaviours that leave them feeling stuck, confused or unhappy.

-I keep things straightforward and down to earth.
-My approach is to help you understand what’s going on beneath the behaviour, rather than simply trying to fix it at the surface.
-If it were that simple, you'd have probably changed it by now.
+Therapy with me is straightforward and down to earth.
+I focus on helping you understand what’s going on beneath the behaviour, rather than just trying to fix what’s happening on the surface.
+If it were that simple, you’d likely have changed it already.

-If you're reading this, it is likely something isn’t working the way you want it to, or you're doing things you don't want to.
-You might feel stuck, overwhelmed, or unsure how to change it.
+Maybe something isn’t working the way you want it to, or you’re finding yourself stuck in patterns you don’t like.
+You might feel overwhelmed, frustrated, or unsure how to move things forward.

 Therapy helps people rediscover the part of themselves that deserves attention, understanding and care.
 You don’t have to stay stuck.

-From my own life experience, I know that things don’t always go to plan.
-That helps me recognise how difficult things can feel, but also that with the right approach and support, change is possible.
+From my own life experience, I know things don’t always go to plan.
+That helps me understand how difficult things can be, but also that change is possible with the right support.
+I help you to achieve this and provide the opportunity for you make the changes you are looking for.
+You don't have to stay stuck.

-I provide a confidential, honest, and non-judgemental place for you to speak freely, feel understood, and start taking back control.
-Read on or learn more about me here...
+I provide a confidential, honest, and non-judgemental space for you to speak freely, feel understood, and start moving forward.
+You can read more about how I work & about me here.

 People often come to therapy feeling stuck, overwhelmed, or unsure what to do next.
 These are some of the questions that come up most: